bwohlberg/sporco/docs/source/invprob/cbpdndl.rst

 where :math:`W` is a mask array.

-On a multi-core host, :class:`.admm.parcnsdl.ConvBPDNDictLearn_Consensus` and :class:`.admm.parcnsdl.ConvBPDNMaskDcplDictLearn_Consensus` can be substantially faster than :class:`.admm.cbpdndl.ConvBPDNDictLearn` and :class:`.admm.cbpdndl.ConvBPDNMaskDcplDictLearn` respectively.
+On a multi-core host, :class:`.dictlrn.prlcnscdl.ConvBPDNDictLearn_Consensus` and :class:`.dictlrn.prlcnscdl.ConvBPDNMaskDcplDictLearn_Consensus` can be substantially faster than :class:`.dictlrn.cbpdndl.ConvBPDNDictLearn` and :class:`.dictlrn.cbpdndlmd.ConvBPDNMaskDictLearn` respectively.

 :ref:`Usage examples <example_convolutional_dictionary_learning_index>` are available.